SSFL shuffle fixtures to postpone title decider; Shiva Boys protest Naps midfielder Murphy

 Naparima College are in the hot seat now, as they will be asked to prove that midfielder Rushawn Murphy—a former Malick Secondary student and Trinidad and Tobago National Under-20 Team player—is eligible to play school’s football.

-The 19-year-old Murphy, a former Pro League player with St Ann’s Rangers and Club Sando, is repeating form five at Naparima.
-Like Shiva Boys Hindu College midfielder Kierron Mason, Murphy is believed to have taken a year off school.
+The 19-year-old Murphy, a former Pro League player with St Ann’s Rangers and Club Sando, is a form five student at Naparima.
+It is unclear what rule Shiva Boys think might have been infringed upon by Naps in using the promising utility player.

-SSFL rules state: “Players are only permitted eight years of schooling from the date of the SEA Exams and it must run consecutively.”
+Murphy sat the SEA examinations in 2012 and passed for East Mucurapo Secondary before eventually transferring to Malick and then Naparima.
+Already on his third secondary school, Murphy is yet to sit the CXC exam and is not a form five repeater.

-Thus far, this has not been interpreted to mean that a player cannot miss a year of school—but, rather, that the eight year timeframe continues to run even when he is absent from the school system.
+Naparima, who won the season’s first protest by querying Shiva Boys’ registration of Kierron Mason for the opening game of the 2017 term, are confident that they followed proper procedure in recruiting Murphy.

-Naparima, who won the season’s first protest by querying Mason’s registration for the opening game of the 2017 term, are believed to be confident that they followed proper procedure in recruiting Murphy.
+“He is a form five transfer student,” Naparima team manager Percy Samlalsingh told Wired868.
+“He never wrote CXC.”

 If Shiva Boys’ protest is successful, though, Naparima could lose most of their points this season and are likely to be relegated, alongside the suspended Fyzabad Secondary.
 Ironically, Shiva Boys cannot gain any points themselves since they used an improperly registered player, Mason, in their own clash with Naparima.